 - On driveways, install security and floodlights and motion sensors to prevent your home from burglaries.
 Use bulbs that keep your driveways well-lit.

 These are some summer risks to your house that you need to watch out.
 Get the best home insurance for added protection to your house.
-For assistance with all your homeowners insurance needs, contact the experts at the Scavone Insurance Center in White Plains, New York today.
+For assistance with all your homeowners insurance needs, contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.